-To establish the mode of action of 8 and 9, we performed mass spectroscopic analyses (Supporting Information, Table S1), which showed that 8 forms a covalent complex upon incubation with recombinant human menin protein, but 9, lacking the Michael acceptor group fails to do so.
-Using biolayer interferometry (BLI) by Octet Red, we demonstrated that while 8 binds to menin protein irreversibly, 9 binds to menin protein reversibly (Supporting Information, Figure S2).
-Taken together, these data clearly show that 8 is a covalent and irreversible menin inhibitor, while 9 is a noncovalent, reversible menin inhibitor.
+To establish the mode of action of 8 and 9, we performed mass spectroscopic analyses (SI Table S1), which showed that 8 forms a covalent complex upon incubation with recombinant human menin protein, but 9, lacking the Michael acceptor group fails to do so.
+Using bio-layer interferometry (BLI) by Octet Red, we demonstrated that while 8 binds to menin protein irreversibly, 9 binds to menin protein reversibly (SI Figure S2).
+Taken together, these data clearly show that 8 is a covalent and irreversible menin inhibitor, while 9 is a non-covalent, reversible menin inhibitor.

-In the cell growth inhibition assay, the irreversible menin inhibitor 8 achieves an IC ${50}$ value of 6 nm in the MV4;11 cell line, and its corresponding reversible inhibitors, 7 and 9, have IC ${50}$ values of 210 and 263 nm respectively (Table 1).
-Hence, 8 is more than 30 times more potent than the corresponding reversible inhibitors 7 and 9.
-In the same cell growth inhibition assay, 8 has an IC ${50}$ value of 3.2 μ m in the HL-60 cell line lacking an MLL fusion, thus displaying more than 500-fold cellular selectivity in the MV4;11 cell line harboring an MLL fusion over the HL-60 cell line lacking an MLL fusion.
+In the cell growth inhibition assay, the irreversible menin inhibitor 8 achieves an $IC{50}$ value of 6 nM in the MV4;11 cell line, and its corresponding reversible inhibitors, 7 and 9, have $IC{50}$ values of 210 and 263 nM respectively (Table 1).
+Hence, 8 is >30-times more potent than the corresponding reversible inhibitors 7 and 9.
+In the same cell growth inhibition assay, 8 has an $IC{50}$ value of 3.2 $\mu\text{M}$ in the HL-60 cell line lacking MLL fusion, thus displaying > 500-times cellular selectivity in the MV4;11 cell line harboring an MLL fusion over the HL-60 cell line lacking MLL fusion.

 To improve the solubility of compound 8, we installed a dimethylaminomethyl group onto the acrylamide group, yielding 10.
-Compound 10 binds to menin with an IC{50} value of 3 nm.
-In the cell growth inhibition assay, 10 achieves an IC{50} value of 3 nm in the MV4;11 cell line and has an IC{50} value of 2.0 μ m in the HL-60 cell line, again displaying > 500-fold cellular selectivity for the MV4;11 cell line over the HL-60 cell line.
+Compound 10 binds to menin with an $IC{50}$ value of 3 nM.
+In the cell growth inhibition assay, 10 achieves an $IC{50}$ value of 3 nM in the MV4;11 cell line and has an $IC{50}$ value of 2.0 $\mu$ M in the HL-60 cell line, again displaying > 500-times cellular selectivity for the MV4;11 cell line over the HL-60 cell line.